Introduction

 24 MAY 2026 - Example of an Australian-based social media page listing advertising an AN/PVS-14 fitted with an L3Harris “SuperGain” image intensifier tube.
 Listings referencing restricted high-performance US Generation 3 tube technology without clear provenance, export authorization history, End-User Certificates (EUCs), or any other related compliance documentation.

 NOTE: Following scrutiny and questioning of the seller, references to “L3Harris” and “SuperGain” specifications were promptly removed from the listing.
+Subsequent attempts to obtain further information were unsuccessful after our social media accounts were initially blocked by the seller.

 Final Thoughts